Gross National Happiness: Criticism

 GNH has been described by critics as a propaganda tool used by the Bhutanese government to distract from ethnic cleansing and human rights abuses it has committed.

-The Bhutanese democratic government started from 2008.
+The Bhutanese democratic government started in 2008.
 Before then, the government practiced massive ethnic cleansing of the non-Buddhist population of ethnic Nepalese of Hindu faith in the name of GNH cultural preservation.
 The NGO Human Rights Watch documented the events.
 According to Human Rights Watch, "Over 100,000 or 1/6 of the population of Bhutan of Nepalese origin and Hindu faith were expelled from the country because they would not integrate with Bhutan's Buddhist culture."
 The Refugee Council of Australia stated that "it is extraordinary and shocking that a nation can get away with expelling one sixth of its people and somehow keep its international reputation largely intact.
 The Government of Bhutan should be known not for Gross National Happiness but for Gross National Hypocrisy."

 Some researchers state that Bhutan's GNH philosophy "has evolved over the last decade through the contribution of western and local scholars to a version that is more democratic and open.
 Therefore, probably, the more accurate historical reference is to mention the coining of the GNH phrase as a key event, but not the Bhutan GNH philosophy, because the philosophy as understood by western scholars is different from the philosophy used by the King at the time."
 Other viewpoints are that GNH is a process of development and learning, rather than an objective norm or absolute end point.
 Bhutan aspires to enhance the happiness of its people and GNH serves as a measurement tool for realizing that aspiration.

 Other criticism focuses on the standard of living in Bhutan.
 In an article written in 2004 in the Economist magazine, "The Himalayan kingdom of Bhutan is not in fact an idyll in a fairy tale.
 It is home to perhaps 900,000 people most of whom live in grinding poverty."
-However, in December 2023 Bhutan graduated from the UN's Least Developed Country List to Developing Country as it has made significant improvements over the last few decades, in social and economic progress, including reduction in poverty levels, and improved education standards and life expectancy.
 Other criticism of GNH cites "increasing levels of political corruption, the rapid spread of diseases, and other woes; such as AIDS and tuberculosis, gang violence, abuses against women and ethnic minorities, shortages in food/medicine, and economic woes."